Fairytales and Other Stories

-A long time ago there was a fairy by the name of Jeri and he lived in the rafters of a stable with his wife Tia and his two children Ori and Flo.
-Like all fairies they had the power to become invisible.
+Once upon a time a long, long time ago, during the rule of the Roman Emperor Cæsar Augustus, in the city of Bethlehem, there was a fairy by the name of Jeri who lived in the rafters of a stable with his wife Tia and his two children Ori and Flo.
+Like all fairies, they had the power to become invisible.
 But, fairies don't really become invisible.
 Their power lies in their ability to cloud the minds of men.
-Jeri and his family lived a happy life in the world of men.
+Jeri and his family lived a simple happy life in the world of men.

 In the time when fairies and men shared the world, fairies helped tend the crops and orchards of men where they too gathered food.
 Fairies only took what they needed, so men never noticed the small loss of their crops.
 It has been said that the fairies help Mother Nature, tending all the flowers and plants, helping them grow.
 This is where that belief comes from.
 Jeri and his family tended many plants throughout the area.
 This provided them with more than enough food throughout the year.